 1. Sustainable sourcing

 We’ve all had “reduce, reuse, recycle” drilled into our heads from a young age, and Lara puts that mantra to work.
 Every piece of fabric used in their lingerie is reclaimed, giving new life to fabric that otherwise would have ended up in a landfill.
-What other fashion lines see as trash, Lara sees as treasure.
+What other fashion lines see as trash, Lara sees as treasure — a slow fashion mindset for sure.
 And they use it to create their entire product line.

 2. Ethical production